-Recently I shared the way I made my 45 degree strip tube blocks and now I want to show you what I made with the batik quilt blocks!
+Recently I shared the way I made my 45-degree strip tube blocks and now I want to show you the table runner I made with the beautiful batik quilt blocks!

 11″ x 34″

 I decided to lay out all of my tube blocks the same way with the small light batiks matching in the center.
 Remember when I showed two different ways of laying out the blocks?

 This table runner could be made over and over again just by varying the way you laid out the blocks.

 4 – 2½” by width of fabric strips

 4 – 2½” the width of fabric strips for the blocks

 3 – 2½” the width of fabric strips for the binding